-As they were checked in to St. Judes Medical Research Hospital, the family tried to keep high spirits and go through this with a positive attitude.
+As they were checked in to St. Jude's Medical Research Hospital, the family tried to keep high spirits and go through this with a positive attitude.
 They sat in the waiting room, "watching the clock for what seemed like hours."
 Finally, they were called in.

-The doctor told them not to worry one bit.
-They caught the cancer so quickly that this would be an easy fix.
-Just a few Kimo treatments and they would be good to go.
-The family could return to their normal everyday lives.
+The doctor told them not to worry one bit and that they caught the cancer so quickly that this would be an easy fix.
+Just a few Chemo treatments and they would be good to go; the family could return to their normal everyday lives.